cynddl/sublime-text-merlin/README.md

 This is an initial port of the vim plugin of merlin.
 Buffers can be synchronised with merlin, but any edit need a full refresh between ST and merlin.
 Projects are not supported.

 If you want to use fully merlin with Sublime Text, fork this repository.

+## License

+Sublime-Text-Merlin is licensed under the MIT License.
+See the file LICENSE.md for more details.